TMJ Treatment Ypsilanti, MI

-Untreated TMJ can cause issues such as sleeping problems, severe joint inflammation, pain in neck or face, Ears can feel full, Clenching teeth due to pain can further wear down your teeth, cause chronic headaches, Painful discomfort when eating or talking.
+Untreated TMJ can cause issues such as sleeping problems, severe joint inflammation, pain in neck or face, and full feeling ears.
+Teeth clenching because of this pain can further wear down your teeth, leading to chronic headaches, and discomfort when eating or talking.

 Is TMJ treatable?

 TMJ is a treatable condition; changing posture, reducing stress, avoiding foods that strain your jaw, cold and hot compresses, and sleep appliances can all provide relief from TMJ pain.

 TMJ symptoms can appear when eating hard or chewy foods, clenching your teeth (bruxism), dehydration, and hormonal changes.